I’ve been obsessed with English dairy slabs for a long time!

-Many years ago, I saw an antique English dairy slab displayed in a beautiful kitchen, which was featured in a popular interior design magazine.
+Many years ago, I saw antique English dairy slabs displayed in a beautiful kitchen, which was featured in a popular interior design magazine.

-I searched everywhere……flea markets, auctions sites, and antique stores, but I never found one until last November, when I found TWO of them in an antique shop in Memphis!
+I searched everywhere……flea markets, auctions sites, and antique stores, but I never found one.

 Antique dairy slabs were originally made from ironstone in England during the Edwardian period, dating to the late 1800’s – early 1900’s.